- Social Media Management Tips for 2018

 In a world of millions of search engine results returned in fractions of a second, it can be hard to get your content on that enviable top-rank position in the search results.
 This is where SEO comes in.

-SEO, or search engine optimization, works with the algorithms that search engines use when compiling their results to make sure your content shows up first in search results.
+SEO, or search engine optimization, work with the algorithms that search engines use when compiling their results to make sure your content shows up first in search results.
 This involves keyword usage and frequency, internal and external link use, and paragraph density.
 Some websites have plugins that can help you better employ SEO in your content.

 For a complete guide explaining SEO, take a look at: